rafilo/sherry-wen-2024-phase-2/frontend/README.Docker.md

 When you're ready, start your application by running:
 `docker compose up --build`.

-Then start up a new container that maps to port 5173:
-`docker run -it --rm --publish 5173:5173 frontend-client`

 Your application will be available at http://localhost:5173.

 *NOTE: please open the frontend site using google chrome.*